oracle/rwloadsim/workloads/OLTP.md

 the other, ensuring there is always something running against your database.
 Interaction between the two scripts is done via files named {name}.2time (with a timestamp to start) and {name}.2args with the arguments needed for oltprun.
+If you want to use oltpforever2, start it in a separate windown at most ½hour after you have started oltpforever.
+You will see a countdown until oltpforever2 is ½hour after oltpforever, and oltpforever will subsequently control when oltpforever2 runs.

 When deciding the size of the workload (i.e. the forever\_proccount value), you need to take into account if you are going to run with only oltpforever